LLnCSoftware/mserve/examples/03multihost/03multihost.md

-Note that "proc1" should work whenever the client started without an 'access error, but "proc2" should produce an "unknown command" error, unless you started the client as "authur", or did not specify the authent.q plugin when starting mserve.
+Note that "proc1" should work whenever the client started without an 'access error, but "proc2" should produce an "unknown command" error, unless you started the client as "authur", or did not specify the plugins when starting mserve.

 This is the same behavior as in 02quickauth (ie. all servants on localhost).